RomeroRodriguezD/Repairing-Old-Photos-with-OpenCV-from-scratch/readme.md

 You can do it with any graphics editor, even MS Paint.
 Choose a color that will clearly distinguishable from the rest of the image.
 Since we'll be generally handling black and white photos, I considered pure red color a solid choice for this purpose.

-This has been my choice:
+This has been my choice, an old family photo:

 Original image